Learn - Troubleshooting

 The Match Review screen shows fewer transactions than my CSV had rows

-Rows the parser cannot read are dropped quietly during parsing: a row with a missing date, a missing description, or an unreadable amount does not surface as an error, but it also does not appear on the Review screen.
-The count on the Review Transaction Matches screen is the source of truth, not the row count in the file.
+Rows the parser cannot read are dropped quietly during parsing: a row with a missing date, a missing description, or an unreadable amount does not show as an error, but it also does not appear on the Review screen.
+Trust the count on the Review Transaction Matches screen, not the row count in the file.

 If a lot of rows are missing, the file may have an unusual layout.
 Open it in a spreadsheet, check that every row has a date, a description, and an amount, and re-export.
 The parser also handles the easy variations (different separators, day-first dates, two-column debit/credit, parenthetical negatives) without any prep.